List of SiriusXM channels: Current channels

-Updated as of 1 October 2025.
-Different line-ups on this list may differ for the Canadian area, with some channels available within the radio, going further apart from the American market.
+Updated as of 1 September 2026.
+The channel list may differ for the Canadian area, with some of the channels available only for Canada.

 Some channels, however, are marked with an [E], meaning it will play songs containing explicit language or mature programming that may be offensive to many listeners.
-Family-friendly plans will come later, and will alter most of the songs or programming for a clean station.
+Family-friendly plans are available to subscribe, altering most of the songs or providing programming for a clean station.